Community-level Contagion among Diverse Financial Assets: Related Works

 Apart from VAR, different methods have been introduced to examine financial contagion across different time periods and market conditions.
-For instance, the authors in \cite{niy23} employed DCC-GARCH (Dynamic Conditional Correlation GARCH) and Wavelet Cross-Correlation methods to examine the contagion across various cryptocurrencies and equity markets in both developing and giant economies from October 2014 to March 2022.
+For instance, Ahelegbey et al. introduced a new variant of the VAR model, known as Network VAR, in which the incorporation of interconnectedness networks into the original framework helps filter out unreliable contagion effects between time series \cite{ahe22}.
+Using this novel approach, they investigated the contagions among 20 major stock markets worldwide and further examined how these interconnections relate to global market risks over the period from 1999 to 2021.
+In a related study, the authors of \cite{niy23} employed DCC-GARCH (Dynamic Conditional Correlation GARCH) and Wavelet Cross-Correlation methods to examine the contagion across various cryptocurrencies and equity markets in both developing and giant economies from October 2014 to March 2022.
 Using a shorter timeframe from March 2017 to April 2020, Hao et al. \cite{wan22} looked at how contagion transmits back and forth between BTC, ETH and three US market indices - S\&P 500 (SPX), Dow Jones Industrial Average (DJI) and Nasdaq 100 (NDX) - using the Joe-Clayton copula GARCH model along with nonlinear Granger causality test.
 In another study \cite{mat19}, the regime switching skew-normal model was adopted to investigate the linear and non-linear contagion among big financial markets such as Euronext100, FTSE100 and Nikkei225 over a 3-year period from 2015 to 2018.
 Despite the differences in methodology and data, a consistent finding across these studies is that contagion intensifies during periods of heightened uncertainty, such as market crashes, major financial announcements and significant monetary policy changes.